-The measurement system is a complex device that allows to perform up to eight different measurements to be carried out simultaneously.
-To do this, it incorporates an important electromechanical and microfluidic part coupled with an electronic control system embedding the firmware to implement the liquids dispensing protocol and the measurement algorithm.
+The measurement system designed for detecting marine contaminants is a complex device that allows to perform up to eight different measurements to be carried out simultaneously.
+To do this, it incorporates an important electromechanical and microfluidic part coupled with an electronic control system that manage the whole system, including the liquids dispensing protocol and the measurement algorithm.
 To perform the liquids dispensing in the different micro-chamber biosensors a fluidic module was done in an integrated way, using CAD tools for the complete design of the system.
-The schematic design of the whole system, different pictures that show the electronic system, the electromechanical and microfluidical stage are presented in the supplementary material.
-Finally, this latter material includes a video that shows the functionality of the whole system.
+The schematic design of the whole system, different pictures that show the electronic system, the electromechanical and microfluidical stage and the power consumption analysis are presented throughout this paper.
+In particular, the schematic electronic design is available in the supplementary material.
+This supplementary material includes, among other important information, a video (SM Video_1) that shows the functionality of the whole system.

 The different blocks that make up the measurement system are described in detail below.

 2.1.
 Immunosensor protocol